retroryan/camelySample/README.md

-Sample Project Showing Spring, Akka and Camel working together
+Sample showing Spring, Akka and Camel working together
 =========

 To run this from the command prompt with maven use: